 NLN Board of Governors

-The NLN Board of Governors is a special group of diverse individuals who share the NLN’s mission and goals.
+The NLN Board of Governors is a special group of diverse individuals who share the NLN’s Mission and Core Values.
 Members of the board assume significant responsibilities for all aspects of the organization – shaping our vision, developing our policies, advancing our mission and goals, and ensuring our growth.

-- Time commitment: Board of Governors members have three face-to-face meetings per year and several conference calls.
+- Time commitment: Board of Governors members have up to three face-to-face meetings per year and several conference calls.

 - Requirements: Must hold agency or individual membership.
 Information about basic board responsibilities is available here.